 Summertime means its time to get up and go.
 This is no time to let your weight, dress size or shirt size keep you home!
 And, it’s tough to have “grand style” when you’re hot, uncomfortable and your feet hurt.
-So, no matter where you decide to go or how long you plan to stay, here’s how to have a plus size summer where you stay cool, fresh and comfortable in your rounded body.
+So, no matter where you decide to go or how long you plan to stay, here’s how to have a stylish, plus size summer where you stay cool, fresh and comfortable in your rounded body.

 Must Haves for a Plus Size Summer

 Dear Susan: Why do some women and men look cool no matter what the temperature?